agas1911/firestick-loader/README.md

 ***Current Project Testing Status (Using FireOS 5.0.5):***

-- No Root Downgrade Option (SEE NOTES!)
+- No Root Downgrade Option (PARTIAL BRICK-PROTECTION / SEE NOTES!)

     * This option changes the permissions to 777 on the following directories: